 by Graham Colditz, MD, DrPH

 Students gain a strong foundation and hands-on experience in leading, designing, conducting and moving clinical research findings to applications that will improve patient care and treatment.
-Students also establish a broad network of mentors and collaborators by interacting with Washington University medical and public health faculty renowned for teaching, patient care, public health practice, and ongoing cutting-edge research in the United States and around the world.
+You will also establish a broad network of mentors and collaborators by interacting with Washington University medical and public health faculty renowned for teaching, patient care, public health practice, and ongoing cutting-edge research in the United States and around the world.

-The Master of Population Health Sciences program’s uniquely thorough curriculum and clinically-relevant courses are designed to ensure that students substantially advance their research methods competency and boost their research productivity through applied coursework rather than a thesis or capstone requirement.
+The Master of Population Health Sciences program’s uniquely thorough curriculum and clinically-relevant courses are designed to ensure that our students substantially advance their research methods competency and boost their research productivity through applied coursework rather than a thesis or capstone requirement.
 Applied coursework means that MPHS students use their own research projects and data sets for projects in almost every course.
-MPHS students graduate with papers ready for publishing, grants written, approved study protocols, and much more.
+Our MPHS students graduate with papers ready for publishing, grants written, approved study protocols, and much more.

 The MPHS Program Committee, comprised of Washington University School of Medicine leaders from many specialties, provides valuable input on program goals, course offerings, and student applications.

 - Bruce Hall, MD, PhD, MBA

 - Allison King, MD, MPH, PhD

 - J. Philip Miller, MS